swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Passing a projected value argument

 Property wrappers must support initialization through a wrapped value to be used with function parameters.
 Property wrappers can opt into support for passing a projected value by implementing an initializer of the form `init(projectedValue:)`.
 This initializer must have a single parameter of the same type as the `projectedValue` property and have the same access level as the property-wrapper type itself.
 The initializer may have additional parameters as long as they have default arguments.
 Presence of `init(projectedValue:)` enables passing a projected value via the `$` calling syntax.
+This method of initialization is not mandatory for functions using supported wrapper types, as it can be disabled by providing empty attribute arguments: `func log(@Traceable() _ value: Value) { ... }`.

 #### Arguments in the property-wrapper attribute